emilyzhou112/emilyzhou112.github.io/index.md

 # Emily's World of Geography

 ![Lake](assets/IMG_7528.JPG)
-*Thousand Island Lake, Chun'an, China*
+*Qiandao Lake, Chun'an, China*

 > Solving Geography problems helps you to solve life problem!
-See how leading geographic information technology and effective spatial planning in Chun'an county have ensured drinking water supply for millions of people in China.
+[See](https://projects.worldbank.org/en/projects-operations/project-detail/P159870) how leading geographic information technology and effective spatial planning in Chun'an have ensured drinking water supply for millions of people in China.

 ## Open Source GIScience Analyses
 I have expanded my experience in geospatial analysis through learning advanced spatial statistics and reproducing studies using open source geospatial software.
 In Fall 2021, I reproduced three health and hazards spatial analysis studies using open source R or Python code and completed a reproducible study on urban resource accessibility using Postgre SQL.